 Statements of support for Plan S have been released by many institutions including SPARC Europe, The Swiss National Science Foundation, and OpenAIRE among others.

-A. To answer a question with a question—where do your authors receive funding from?
-If it’s possible for the authors submitting to your journals to receive funding from any of the cOAlition S supporters than you should be preparing for Plan S.
+A. To answer a question with a question — where do your authors receive funding from?
+If it’s possible for the authors submitting to your journals to receive funding from any of the cOAlition S members, then you should be preparing for Plan S.

-On a side note, even if you don’t think your journals will be impacted by Plan S as it stands, we think it’s still worth reviewing the Plan S principles and technical requirements to have a sense of what OA expectations your journals may have to meet in the future and to also see how your journals stand up against Plan S’ publishing ethics and professionalization requirements.
-Generally speaking, most of the more technical Plan S publishing requirements are best practices publishers should aim to adhere to in order to improve the quality and reach of their articles.
+On a side note, even if you don’t think your journals will be impacted by Plan S as it stands, we think it’s still worth reviewing the Plan S principles and implementation criteria to have a sense of what OA expectations your journals may have to meet in the future and to also see how your journals stand up against Plan S’ technical requirements.
+Generally speaking, most of the technical Plan S requirements are best practices publishers should follow to improve the quality and reach of articles.

 A. Plan S has 10 Principles listed here that include expectations of publishers for compliance as well as commitments from funders.
-Publisher expectations include that all published research should be:
+Publisher requirements for research funded by members of cOAlition S include:

-- Transparent publication fees: The exact wording on this from Plan S is “When Open Access publication fees are applied, they must be commensurate with the publication services delivered and the structure of such fees must be transparent to inform the market and funders potential standardisation and capping of payments of fees.”
+- Transparent publication fees: The exact wording on this in the Plan S Principles is, “when Open Access publication fees are applied, they must be commensurate with the publication services delivered and the structure of such fees must be transparent to inform the market and funders potential standardisation and capping of payments of fees.”